janit/wsc17-slides/readme.md

  - An alternative approach to REST
    - A complete specification, http://graphql.org
- - GraphQL is a query language (+ server implementation)
+ - GraphQL is a query language (+ client/server implementation)
    - The syntax looks like JSON without data, just the keys
  - Often demoed with a <a href="https://github.com/graphql/graphiql">GraphiQL</a> client app
  - Strongly typed - provides some novel features